GStreamer/gstreamer/markdown/application-development/advanced/threads.md

 the peer fakesink.
 The flow for changing the priority would go like
 this:

-  - When going from READY to PAUSED state, fakesrc will require a streaming thread for pushing data into the fakesink.
-It will post a STREAM\_STATUS message indicating its requirement for a streaming thread.
+  - When going from `READY` to `PAUSED` state, fakesrc will require a streaming thread for pushing data into the fakesink.
+It will post a `STREAM_STATUS` message indicating its requirement for a streaming thread.

-  - The application will react to the STREAM\_STATUS messages with a sync bus handler.
+  - The application will react to the `STREAM_STATUS` messages with a sync bus handler.
 It will then configure a custom `GstTaskPool` on the `GstTask` inside the message.
 The custom taskpool is responsible for creating the threads.
 In this example we will make a thread with a higher priority.

-  - Alternatively, since the sync message is called in the thread context, you can use thread ENTER/LEAVE notifications to change the priority or scheduling pollicy of the current thread.
+  - Alternatively, since the sync message is called in the thread context, you can use thread `ENTER`/`LEAVE` notifications to change the priority or scheduling pollicy of the current thread.

 In a first step we need to implement a custom `GstTaskPool` that we can configure on the task.
-Below is the implementation of a `GstTaskPool` subclass that uses pthreads to create a SCHED\_RR real-time thread.
+Below is the implementation of a `GstTaskPool` subclass that uses pthreads to create a `SCHED_RR` real-time thread.
 Note that creating real-time threads might require extra priveleges.

 ``` c